automenta/senars8/tui/README.md

 - Custom `TuiAgentService` extending the base service with TUI-specific features
 - `AgentManager` for multi-agent connection orchestration
 - Auto-discovery mechanism to find agents on common ports
+- Consolidated WebSocket management with unified message handling
+- Optimized component structure with shared utilities and constants

 ## Installation